 At the end of the High Street areas of Broadmead and The Horsefair in downtown, is Cabot Circus.
 An indoor/outdoor mall area with restaurants and a large movie theater.
 They even have a few big American names such as Victoria’s Secret and Hollister.

 One of our favorite cafes a friend introduced us to years ago.
 We were thrilled to see it is still just as yummy and cheap!
 It doesn’t look like much from the outside but it’s a great spot for a lasagna, a very large panini, or grabbing a coffee with a friend.

 Boutiques and Smaller Stores

 When you finish taking photos, follow Queens Road toward the Bristol Museum & Art Gallery.
 Shops and restaurants line the street.
 At the spectacular Wills Memorial Building Tower, turn down Park Street for a ton of more shops and restaurants.

+So when are you going to visit Bristol?
 Let us know in the comments some of your favorite things to do in Bristol or what you are most excited about doing while you are there.